-- A Progress Deliverable Package should include a district use case profile (required but not separately evaluated) following the guidelines provided in Appendix E. - A Progress Deliverable Package should also include the four content sections summarized in Table 1.
-Progress Deliverable Package Content and Evaluation Statements.
-More details and guidance are provided in Appendix B and C.
+- A progress deliverable package should include a district use case profile following the guidelines provided in Appendix F. - A progress deliverable package should also include the four content sections summarized in Table 1.
+More details and guidance are provided in Appendices B and C.